razvanjuverdeanu/SeleniumTestAssign/README.md

-# Framework using Java, Selenium, Cucumber and Spring-Boot.
+# Framework using Java, Selenium (WebDriverManager), Cucumber and Spring-Boot.

 # Cucumber test case:
 * Log in to bkb.ch